 The MHS 40 Year Club Scholarship Committee has received many wonderful contributions over the years.
 The very first came from Billie Reed Stayer, who contributed $1000.00 in memory of her parents, William P. and Margaret Reed; Morris Griffith left a substantial contribution in his will.

-As of February 2013, the Mena High School 40 Year Club Endowment Scholarship Fund established through the Rich Mountain Community College Foundation has a balance of $77,823.
-This provides for funding for three scholarship awards at $500 each per semester / $1,000 each per annual award based on the $25,000 per endowment level.
+As of January 2017, the Mena High School 40 Year Club Endowment Scholarship Fund established through the Rich Mountain Community College Foundation has a balance of $79,669.
+The interest from the endowment funds provides three scholarship awards at $500 each per semester/$1000 each per annual award based on the $25,000 per endowment level/per scholarship.
+The endowment funds established in perpetuity by the Mena High School 40 Year Club are a lasting legacy for the future of Mena High School graduates to pursue their higher educational goals.